Amenability of linear-activity automaton groups: The linear-activity case and the main theorem

 The tightness of the sequence depends on a certain contracting property of the ascension operator $\pT$ for patterns on $\cQ_0$.
 Proposition~\ref{p:moments1} gives bounds on moments of $\pT \mu$ in terms of moments of $\cA\mu$.
 The next lemma bounds the moments of $\cA\mu$.

 \begin{lemma}[Length of legacy] For a probability measure $\mu$ on $\{q_1\}\cup\cQ_0$, we have

 \end{lemma}

-\begin{proof} $\mu$ is a convex combination of delta measures on a single patterns.
+\begin{proof} The probability measure $\mu$ is a convex combination of delta measures on a single patterns.
 Since $\cA\mu$ is linear, and the bounds are all affine in $\mu$, it suffices to prove the claim for delta measures $\mu = p$ supported on a single pattern $p\in\{q_1\}\cup\cQ_0$.

 If $p\in\{\emptyset,q_1,q_{-1}\}$, then $\cA\mu$ is supported on patterns of length at most $1$, and the claim is trivial.

 Otherwise, $\mu = p$ for some $p\in\cQ_0$.
 Let $t>0$ be the number of times $q_0$ appears in $p$, so that $|p|\geq 2t-1$.
 By \eqref{averaged legacy is a product}, a sample of $\cA\mu$ is given by $X_1 \cdots X_t$ where $X_i$ are i.i.d.\ with distribution $\cA q_0 = \frac1m q_0 + \frac{m-1}{m} q_{-1}$.
 Each run of $q_0$'s or $q_{-1}$'s reduces to a single letter, so the length $R$ of $X_1 \cdots X_t$ is given by the number of runs.